 U.S. Attorney Evans praised the work of the United States Department of Labor - Office of Inspector General and Employment Benefits Security Administration, the Federal Bureau of Investigation, and IRS-Criminal Investigations in investigating this matter.
-Assistant United States Attorneys Jordan Ginsberg, Maria Carboni, and Andre Lagarde are in charge of the prosecution.
+Assistant United States Attorneys Jordan Ginsberg, Andre Lagarde, and Maria Carboni were in charge of the prosecution.